 Cole's Story

-Your legacy can support families like Cole's
+Your gift can support families like Cole's

 With a gift in your Will to CHAS, you can ensure that families spend precious time together.

-Devasting news
+Devastating news

 Cole and his twin sister were born a little early but were considered healthy.
 But within weeks, Cole appeared to be having seizures, and his Mum Cassy just knew something was wrong.